hikaru-shindo/gitops-playground/README.md

-# ArgoCD Local Test environment
+# GitOps Local Test environment

-This repository contains some test scenarios to setup a Kubernetes cluster from scratch in a local environment.
+This repository contains some examples to setup a local Kubernetes GitOps test environment.

-*Important*
+**Important**
 Do not use anything you find in the repository in production.
 This is purely a testing playground!
-*Important*
+**Important**

 ## Prerequisites